MicrosoftDocs/azure-dev-docs/articles/javascript/core/use-azure-sdk.md

 ---
-title: Use Azure SDK
+title: Azure SDK for JS/TS
-description: Use Azure SDK with JavaScript or TypeScript ms.topic: conceptual ms.date: 10/20/2021 ms.custom: devx-track-js
+description: To programmatically access your Azure services, use the Azure SDKs for JavaScript or TypeScript development. ms.topic: conceptual ms.date: 10/20/2021 ms.custom: devx-track-js
 ---

-# Use Azure SDKs in JavaScript and TypeScript projects
+# Use Azure SDKs for JavaScript and TypeScript

-To programmatically access your Azure services, use the Azure SDKs.
+To programmatically access your Azure services, use the Azure SDKs for JavaScript.
 Typically, these SDKs are scoped with the [@azure](https://www.npmjs.com/search?q=%40azure) npm package scope published by [azure-sdk](https://www.npmjs.com/~azure-sdk).

 ## Differences between SDKs and REST APIs